kaspersgit/ml_2_sql/Readme.md

 - `auto`/`true`, either platt scaling or isotonic regression applied based on datasize
 - any other value, not calibration applied

+`sql_split` options:
+- `false`, outputs the SQL model as one column by adding all separate scores up directly
+- `true`, outputs the SQL model as one column for each feature and a total score columns afterwards.
+This might be needed to avoid some memory related (stackoverflow) error.

 #### pre_params
 `cv_type` options (optional):
 - `timeseriesplit`, perform 5 fold timeseries split ([sklearn implementation](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.TimeSeriesSplit.html))